-Surface water drainage is allowable through the use of one of the following systems:
+Surface water drainage is allowable by the use of one of the following systems:

-- An adequate soakaway, or some other adequate infiltration system; or where this is not realistic. - A watercourse; or where this is not realistic. - A sewer (this helps minimise surface water arriving into the foul water drainage system, which can often overload the capacity of the sewer and cause flooding).
+An adequate soakaway or some other adequate infiltration system; or where this is not realistic;

+- A watercourse; or where this is not realistic; - A sewer; this helps to minimise surface water arriving into the foul water drainage system.
+This can often overload the capacity of the sewer and cause flooding.